remix-run/react-router/docs/hooks/use-fetcher.md

 If you find yourself calling this function inside of click handlers, you can probably simplify your code by using `<fetcher.Form>` instead.

-<docs-info>Any `fetcher.load` calls that are active on the page will be re-executed as part of revalidation (either after a navigation submission, another fetcher submission, or a `useRevalidate()` call)</docs-info>
+<docs-info>Any `fetcher.load` calls that are active on the page will be re-executed as part of revalidation (either after a navigation submission, another fetcher submission, or a `useRevalidator()` call)</docs-info>

 ## `fetcher.submit()`